jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     AssertionError: "wake_time: 01:00 is earlier than sleep_time: 02:00" does not match "time data '01:00' does not match format '%d/%m/%y %H:%M'"

-  at the top of the error I see the failure details and the actual message returned by the `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_
+  the actual message returned by the `ValueError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#ValueError>`_ is about the format

   .. code-block:: python